Phoenix STS Logo

 Experienced Team

 Over 25 years delivering accredited training to healthcare facilities, schools, and businesses across Ireland.
-Our instructors are qualified professionals with real-world expertise.
+Our instructors are qualified professionals with real-world experience.

 Irish Owned

 A proudly Irish-owned company based in Longford, serving clients nationwide.
-Our courses are tailored to Irish legislative requirements and regulatory standards.
+Our courses are built around Irish law and regulatory standards.

 Experts in Health & Safety